 New Modules or Customization from your ERP Vendor/Implementer

 The ERP vendors/implementers are likely going to have solutions to many problems with new modules or customization, but what are the costs both now and in the future?
 In order to get a quote from the vendor, you should provide them with a specification so that you can get a fixed price.
+Customizations that are not based on standard development tools can also create upgrade risk — every time the vendor releases a new version, custom code may need to be rebuilt.
 Careful ERP optimization includes balancing customization needs with long-term maintenance costs.

 Automation Tools using RPA and AI